How to cook dried beans in the instant pot, slow cooker or on the stove

 - Rinse your beans after cooking if you often get gassy

-How to season beans so they taste amazing
+How to season beans

 Here are some flavor combinations that I love.
 The first two are from Lilykoi Hawaii’s amazing video on how to cook delicious beans.
 Add all of these in, at the beginning of the cooking process, not after the beans are cooked.